 Text-type fields are free-form, single-line text boxes.
 They are not intended to hold large amounts of text data.
 You can apply filtering by these fields, and they can be displayed on Cards and in Lists.

 Rich Text-type fields are free-form, multi-line text boxes.
 Such a field can contain images and hyperlinks, and allows some basic formatting such as bold, italic, underline, superscript, etc. You can apply filtering by these fields.
-These fields cannot be displayed on Cards and in Lists.
-There is also no way to mark a Rich Text-type custom field as required.
+These fields are available on Cards and in Lists but cannot be marked as required.

 A Drop Down List-type field is ideal if users are restricted to a single choice out of multiple options.
 They are not free-form and require you to add each available option manually before such an option can be selected.
 Enter each of your available options in the Values box, putting each option on its own line.
 You can go back and edit these values at any time.
 Drop Down List fields are available on Cards and in Lists and can be filtered.